 To increase the milk productivity in cattle, other steps that have been taken are: Increasing the AI coverage and reach; Biosecurity measures to ensure quality genetic materials; establishing disease free zones for the elimination of diseases such as Foot & Mouth, Brucellosis, etc.

 The overwhelming success of AI programs in the State is due to superior quality Semen Straws, being produced in the Nandini Sperm Station of the Federation.
 This Station has been recognized by the Ministry of Agriculture, GOI, as the 2nd Best A Grade Station in the Country and this station is also certified for ISO 9001:2008.

-Nandini Gold Cattle Feed , a nutritious high energy feed for cattle with maize content of 45%, was introduced
+Nandini Gold Cattle Feed was introduced, a nutritious high energy feed for cattle where the maize content is 45%

 Processing Excellence for Quality and Cost Competitiveness

 Bangalore Milk Union, Mother Dairy, DK Milk Union and Tumkur Milk Unions have been certified for ISO 22000 (Food Safety Management Systems).
 Kolar and Mysore Milk Unions have been certified for ISO 9001 (Quality Management Systems).
 Other Unions are in the process of implementing ISO 22000.